 Marketing to Current Office Tenants

 In the past, commercial real estate landlords and office tenants communicated on an individual basis.
 Meaning, one representative of the landlord and one representative of the tenant, typically an office manager, consistently stay in touch via phone conversations, email exchanges, and face-to-face interactions to discuss the latest happenings in and around the development.

 The problem?
 While this form of communication may be effective between participants A (landlord) and B (office manager), the goal of sharing this information is to disseminate it to all employees and tenants that occupy the space.
 Commercial real estate property owners are unable to measure the reach of their correspondence other than relying solely on the good faith of the tenant’s primary point of contact.

 It is inevitable that people will forget to write things down and forward emails, which results in the loss of important information that retains tenants and keeps the business community engaged.

-To avoid this issue, commercial real estate landlords need to get creative and think differently when it comes to distributing marketing collateral to current office tenants.
-While consistent contact with individual tenant representatives is still critical to maintaining a healthy relationship, there are new, innovative best practices that commercial real estate landlords can implement to expand reach and make sure their message is being received by as many office space occupants as possible.
+To avoid this issue, commercial real estate landlords need to get creative with marketing campaigns and think differently when it comes to distributing marketing collateral to current office tenants.
+While consistent contact with individual tenant representatives is still critical to maintaining a healthy relationship, there are new, innovative best practices that commercial real estate landlords can implement to expand reach.
+A successful commercial real estate marketing manager makes sure their message is being received by as many office space occupants as possible.